-- INDIGO:This ligand was developped here at Cube Biotech.
+- INDIGO:This ligand was developed here at Cube Biotech.
 Among its advantages is a highly increased DTT and EDTA tolerance.
-CLICK HERE to know more.
+Click here to learn more about INDIGO.

 - The coupled metal Ion: Depending on which metal ion is coupled to the ligand the affinity and specificty of the His-tag purification changes.
 Rule of thumb: The higher the protein yield, the less specific the purification gets.
 Figure 2 gives an overlook one the affinty/specificty ratio of the most commonly used metal ions for His-tag purification.

 - The size of the beads: The bigger the used beads are in diameter the higher the flow rate for FPLC purification.
 However having a slower flow rate usually increases the protein yield.
 We offer bead diameters of 30 µm, 40µm, 100 µm and XL sized (~400 µm).
 Further sizes on request available.
 See figure 3 for reference.